Gordian dynasty: History

 Large crowds gathered in Rome, demanding that a blood relative of Gordian I also be made emperor.
-The Senate conceded and elected Gordian III, the son of Gordian I's daughter Antonia Gordiana, as the third emperor in 238.
+The Senate conceded and elected Gordian III, the son of Gordian I's daughter Maecia Faustina, as the third emperor in 238.
 News of the Gordians' rebellion reached Maximinus, who was still campaigning against the Sarmatians in Pannonia and he marched on Italy with his Pannonian Legions.
 He attempted to gain the allegiance of the fortified city of Aquileia but failed and laid siege to it.
 His troops became disaffected during the unexpected siege, at which time they suffered from famine and disease.
 In May 238, Maximinus' soldiers rose up and killed him, along with his son, Maximus.
 On 29 July 238, Pupienus and Balbinus were killed by the Praetorian Guard, who proclaimed Gordian III sole emperor.

 When the Sassanids invaded the Roman Empire in 241, occupying the province of Syria and capturing Antioch and Carrhae, Gordian III sent Timesitheus to counterattack.
 He recaptured the cities and won a decisive victory at Battle of Resaena.
 Between 242 and 243, while leading troops across the Euphrates, Timesitheus fell ill and died from what is believed to have been an intestinal infection.
 In 244, Gordian III also died, although the manner of his death is a matter of debate.
 There is evidence that Philip the Arab, who had been deputy Praetorian prefect and who rose to the title of Praetorian prefect after the death of Timesitheus, undermined Gordian III's authority.
 Zosimus and the Historia Augusta said that Philip the Arab conspired to have him killed by sabotaging supplies to turn the army against him.
 Orosius, Festus, John of Antioch and Eutropius assert that Philip the Arab played a more direct role in having him killed, beginning to conspire after Gordian III won a great victory in Persia.
 George Syncellus and the Epitome de Caesaribus say that Philip began conspiring against him before the army had reached Ctesiphon and not after a great victory.
 Byzantine and Persian sources, Zonaras and Cedrenus and the Persian King Shapur I, wrote that Gordian III died in the Battle of Misiche.
 Philip the Arab claimed the throne after Gordian III died.